Design Engineering and Styling

 Comparison of ASME Y14.5 1994 to 2009 - Introductory Level

 This 1-day introductory-level course offers an explanation of features in the ASME Y14.5-2009 Standard and compares them to the 1994 Standard.
 The course covers the pertinent changes made to the Y14.5 standard, including how the subject matter has been reorganized and about new sections that have been created for profile, orientation, and form.
-Each attendee receives: An ASME Y14.5 1994-2009 Comparison Workbook, Class handouts, A GD&T Ultimate Pocket Guide (2009), and An ASME Y14.5 1994-2009 Com…
+Each participant receives: An ASME Y14.5 1994-2009 Comparison Workbook, Class handouts, A GD&T Ultimate Pocket Guide (2009), and An ASME Y14.5 1994-2009 …

 Classroom